Kaatsheuvel: Delicacies

 Although the Netherlands is a small country, it has various regions with their own culture and delicacies.
 Overproduction of regional foods was often used for these delicacies.
 There was a lot of fishing along the coast, which meant that fish dishes appeared on a regular basis.

 In the province of North Brabant, in particular in the Langstraat region, was a thriving leather industry.
 This meant that many farmers were needed.
 The leather was used for shoes, but the meat was used in various dishes.

-The Brabantian Worstenbrood, or Sausageroll is an example of a typical regional product that originated from cattle farming in North Brabant.
-The puff pastry from the traditional English Sausageroll was too expensive for the inhabitants of the region.
-Thats why bread dough was used as an alternative.
+The Brabantian worstenbroodje is an example of a typical regional product that originated from cattle farming in North Brabant.

+The puff pastry from the traditional English sausage roll was too expensive for the inhabitants of the region.
+That was why bread dough was used as an alternative.

 The bread dough also had the advantage that the minced meat was kept longer fresh.

 A typical Kaatsheuvel dish is the Mikkemannen.
 They are dolls made from bread dough, in which gingerbread spices and cinnamon are processed.

 The Mikkemannen are often eaten with butter and sugar.
 Speculaas was not affordable in the south, making Mikkemannen a cheaper alternative.

 Location

 Kaatsheuvel is situated near the municipalities of Waalwijk, Heusden and Dongen, in the middle of North Brabant.

 It is also close to several bigger cities like Tilburg, known for its textile, Herbal liqueur 'Schrobbeler' and the Big Summer Funfair.

 's-Hertogenbosch, the capital of North Brabant is known for its Art- and Designmuseums, Canals and historical center.

-and last of all Breda, Nassau-City, known for its historical center and historical links with the Dutch Royal Family.
+and last of all Breda, Nassau-City, known for its historical center and historical links with the Dutch royal family.